 - Volume 3, Bible and Stars explores astronomy, archaeology, biblical studies, history, and theology.
 The 12 video segments in this volume include titles such as “The Importance of Genesis to Our Culture,” “The Extraordinary Design of the Universe,” “Carbon Dating and the Septuagint,” and “The History of the Church on Creation and Evolution.”

-Videos are available as sets of DVDs or via streaming or downloads.
+Videos are available as sets of DVDs, via streaming, or as downloads.
 You can purchase the complete set or individual volumes.
 These should be great for independent viewing or for groups of teens or adults to watch and discuss together.

 Is Genesis History?
 Bible Study Curriculum